GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 toc_label: In this example
 ---

-Time-series analysis can generally be divided into forecasting future dynamics or describing and potentially explaining past patterns.
-Since the later often requires continous i.e. gap-free observations, we start with a simple forecasting procedure which can also be used for gap-filling in some cases.
+Time-series analyses can generally be divided into forecasting future dynamics and describing and potentially explaining past patterns.
+Since the later often requires continuous i.e. gap-free observations, we start with a simple forecasting procedure which can also be used for gap-filling in some cases.

-To illustrate the forecasting, we will again use the (mean monthly) air temperature record of the weather station in Coelbe (which is closest to the Marburg university forest).
-The data has been supplied by the German weatherservice [German weather service](ftp://ftp-cdc.dwd.de/pub/CDC/observations_germany/).
+To illustrate forecasting, we will again use the (mean monthly) air temperature records of the weather station in Coelbe (which is closest to the Marburg university forest).
+The data has been supplied by the [German Weather Service](ftp://opendata.dwd.de/climate_environment/CDC/observations_germany){:target="_blank"}.